10 companies you didn’t know were Swedish

 With millions of customers around the world, Vattenfall is a leading energy company that has been supplying gas, heat and electricity to private homes and businesses for over 100 years.
 The company is committed to phasing out fossil emissions, aiming to go fossil-free within one generation.

 In August 2020 Vattenfall, steel company SSAB and government-owned mining company LKAB together opened the world's first pilot plant for fossil-free steel production, HYBRIT – short for hydrogen breakthrough ironmaking technology.
 The aim is to replace coal with hydrogen in steel production to make the process completely fossil-free by 2035.

 With a strong drive towards more sustainable and renewable energy sources, Vattenfall usually performs well in sustainability rankings.
-The company got top score, 'A', for its climate change response by the Carbon Disclosure Project (CDP) in December 2020.
+The company secured a spot on the CDP climate change A List in December 2020.

 As iconic as Swedish meatballs, Volvo remains the largest company in Sweden based on its annual turnover.
 Known around the world for its estate cars (that's station wagons to Americans) that have made the brand a beloved family cliché, Volvo is also synonymous with roughly 190 other products.

 Chinese automotive manufacturing company Geely Holding Group bought a large share of Volvo Group – the part of the brand that mainly makes lorries, buses and construction equipment – in 2018 and has owned Volvo Cars since 2010.
 Volvo is still headquartered in the Swedish city of Gothenburg, though.

 First founded in 1927, Volvo Group has close to 100,000 employees with production facilities in 18 countries worldwide.
 Add to that the around 40,000 employees of Volvo Cars.